Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: It was you.
 You helped me.

-THOR: [walks over and looks out the window and points, still holding his beer] Why do
+THOR: [walks over and looks out the window and points, still holding his beer] Why don